hrshere/Not_understood_lc/README.md

-Addition of two numbers in c
+Addition of two numbers in c.